Field Trips in Early Childhood

 Satisfies General Education requirement: No

-- Articulate the developmental and programmatic benefits of field trips in early childhood programs.
+- Summarize the developmental and programmatic benefits of field trips in early childhood programs.

-- Articulate plans for creating positive field trip experiences for groups of children and their families.
+- Create positive field trip experiences for groups of children and their families by developing field trip protocols and problem-solving issues.

 Outcome Assessment Strategies